Pretty In Pink @ 40: Ten Things You Didn’t Know About The John Hughes Classic

 James Spader

-But here he (quite understandably) fails to decipher any character motivations, ending up either gazing ‘soulfully’ into the middle distance or yelping nonsensically.
+But here McCarthy (quite understandably) fails to decipher any character motivations, ending up either gazing ‘soulfully’ into the middle distance or yelping nonsensically.
 Not helped by a horrendous script, his line-readings barely make sense.

 Poor Cattrall has a completely thankless role as an oppressed Ancient Egyptian who is put under a spell and then reincarnated as a mannequin (don’t ask).
 Elsewhere, Steve Vinovich makes for a terrible baddie, his performance barely exceeding am-dram level.